 - Some states impose burdensome restrictions on PACs. - Michigan used to require annual authorization on payroll deductions - repealed January 2016 - New York treats administrative expenses as contributions that count against the contribution limit, and requires instate bank account.
-Transfers exceeding \$1,000 from outof-state accounts are not permitted. - North Carolina requires in-state assistant treasurer. - Vermont requires compliance with state limit on what a PAC can receive to \$4,000 per two-year cycle. - Most states require registration and reporting by the PAC. - Some require greater itemization in reports than required under federal law. - Beware of state and local pay-to-play laws, which may apply to PAC donations. - Some PAC aggregate limits struck down in wake of McCutcheon
+Transfers exceeding \$1,000 from outof-state accounts are not permitted. - North Carolina requires in-state assistant treasurer. - Vermont requires compliance with state limit on what a PAC can receive to \$4,080 per two-year cycle. - Most states require registration and reporting by the PAC. - Some require greater itemization in reports than required under federal law. - Beware of state and local pay-to-play laws, which may apply to PAC donations. - Some PAC aggregate limits struck down in wake of McCutcheon

-- 22 states generally prohibit corporate contributions: - Some states that prohibit corporate contributions to political committees permit contributions to administrative accounts of political party committees (e.g., Texas, Ohio). - Ballot measure contributions are permitted, even if corporate contributions are prohibited in that state. - Six states currently permit unlimited corporate contributions (i.e., Alabama, Missouri, Nebraska, Oregon, Utah and Virginia). - Illinois limits for a particular elected office are lifted if IE or self-funding threshold is reached for that particular office. - The remaining 22 states plus D.C. allow corporate contributions but impose limits. - Some states aggregate among affiliated PACs, some aggregate between company and its PAC, some do not. - Partnerships: each state has different rules on pass-through
+- 22 states generally prohibit corporate contributions: - Some states that prohibit corporate contributions to candidate committees permit contributions to PACs and/or political party committees. - Ballot measure contributions are permitted, even if corporate contributions are prohibited in that state. - Five states currently permit unlimited corporate contributions (i.e., Alabama, Nebraska, Oregon, Utah and Virginia). - Illinois limits for a particular elected office are lifted if IE or self-funding threshold is reached for that particular office. - The remaining 23 states plus D.C. allow corporate contributions but impose limits. - Some states aggregate among affiliated PACs, some aggregate between company and its PAC, some do not. - Partnerships: each state has different rules on pass-through

 - May solicit contributions to trade association PAC - PAC subject to same limits as a corporate PAC - Approval required and a corporation may only authorize solicitation by one association per year - Parent/subsidiary rules 11 CFR 114.8(f) - What is a solicitation?
-Who may be solicited? - Issues regarding solicitation of directors - Soliciting LLCs and partnerships special rules - Unsolicited contributions - PAC-to-PAC donations
+Who may be solicited? - Issues regarding solicitation of directors - Soliciting LLCs and partnerships special rules - Payment of overhead expenses of trade association PAC is permissible: FEC AO 1982-61 - Don't believe proposals that sound too good to be true - Trade associations getting around the prior approval rules - Soliciting beyond the restricted class - Trade association PAC-to-PAC solicitation